felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 fourth?
 You get the picture.

 We also don't want to write our code in `IO` - while useful of course, the surface area of possible effects is huge.
-From an effect perspective, we'd like to limit the power of each component.
+We'd like to limit the power of each component, if they are written in `IO` - they can do *anything*.
 We'll get to this later in the article, but first let's focus on solving scalability of this initial approach.

 ### Introducing the Handle pattern
 Instead of parameterizing the function with another function we can parameterize with a datatype containing a function.
-This is great for a number of reasons.
+This pattern is known as the "Handle pattern".[^handle-pattern] This pattern is great for a number of reasons.

 1. We can group functions that operate in similar ways together (think OO interface)
 2. We don't have to pass around all those functions, instead we pass one datatype
+3. It's quite simple to understand

-So how would this look?
+So what would this look like?

 ```haskell
 data Application =